sugarlabs/musicblocks/documentation/README.md

 duration (e.g., three quarter notes or seven eighth notes).
-The number of notes is the top argument; the bottom argument is the inverse of the note duration, e.g., 1 for a whole note, 2 for a half note, 4 for a quarter note, etc. (Recall that in traditional western notation all note values are (1) in powers of two, and are (2) in relation to the "whole note", which is in turn (3) defined by tempo, or beats -- usually quarter notes -- per minute) Each note is represented by a
+The number of notes is the top argument; the bottom argument is the inverse of the note duration, e.g., 1 for a whole note, 2 for a half note, 4 for a quarter note, etc. (Recall that in traditional Western notation all note values are (1) in powers of two, and are (2) in relation to the "whole note", which is in turn (3) defined by tempo, or beats -- usually quarter notes -- per minute) Each note is represented by a